tnotstar/talgostar/README.md

 # talgostar
-This is my personal repository for algorithms.
+This is my personal repository of algorithms.